Punjab: Post-partition

-Castes and tribes
+Tribes

 The Punjab region is diverse.
-As seen in historic census data taken in the colonial era, many castes, subcastes & tribes all formed parts of the various ethnic groups in Punjab Province, contemporarily known as Punjabis, Saraikis, Haryanvis, Hindkowans, Dogras, Paharis, and more.
+Historic census reports taken in the colonial era details the main castes are represented, alongside numerous subcastes and tribes (also known as Jāti or Barādarī), formed parts of the various ethnic groups in the region, contemporarily known as Punjabis, Haryanvis, Hindkowans, Saraikis, Dogras, Paharis, and more.

 Economy

-The historical region of Punjab produce a relatively high proportion of India and Pakistan's food output respectively.
+The historical region of Punjab produces a relatively high proportion of the food output from India and Pakistan.
 The region has been used for extensive wheat farming.
 In addition, rice, cotton, sugarcane, fruit, and vegetables are also grown.

 The agricultural output of the Punjab region in Pakistan contributes significantly to Pakistan's GDP.
 Both Indian and Pakistani Punjab is considered to have the best infrastructure of their respective countries.
 The Indian state of Punjab is currently the 16th richest state or the eighth richest large state of India.
 Pakistani Punjab produces 68% of Pakistan's foodgrain production.
-Its share of Pakistan's GDP has historically ranged from 51.8% to 54.7%.
+Its share of Pakistan's GDP has historically ranged from 51.8% to 54.7%. and has the highest per capita of any province.

-Called "The Granary of India" or "The Bread Basket of India," Indian Punjab produces 1% of the world's rice, 2% of its wheat, and 2% of its cotton.
+Called "The Granary of India" or "The Bread Basket of India", Indian Punjab produces 1% of the world's rice, 2% of its wheat, and 2% of its cotton.
 In 2001, it was recorded that farmers made up 39% of Indian Punjab's workforce.
 In the Punjab region of Pakistan, 42.3% of the labour force is engaged in the agriculture sector.